 Day 1: Rome

-Trevi is the most beautiful in Rome located at the endpoints of Aqua Virgo where Rome’s three famous streets meet.
+Most people start their Rome itinerary in Trevi, one of the most beautiful and oldest streets in Rome (not as old as the Via Sacra though).
+Located at the endpoints of Aqua Virgo where Rome’s three famous streets meet, Trevi is probably the most beautiful fountain in Rome.
 The fountain is 85 feet tall and spills out close to 3 million cubic feet of water every day.

 The Pantheon is one of the best-preserved ancient buildings in Rome.
 In the past, it was the most important temple in Rome but throughout the years, it was transformed into a catholic church.